gugeldot/image-to-pdf/README.md

 In the same direcotry the executable is, there must be a folder called Pdf_Drawer (already provided) where files must be placed.

 The script will firstly check if there's any image files in the folder (png,jpg,jpeg), if none it'll check for pdf in that same folder to merge them.
-If any of them are in it, it will just do nothing.
+If any of them aren't in it, it will just do nothing.

 After executing the program the output.pdf will appear in the same place as the exe/python script.